DarkEnergySurvey/desdmdashboard/desdmdashboard_server/desdmdashboard/views/desdmdashboard_docu.rst

 Sending Data
 -------------------------------------------------------------------------------
-There are two different approaches to sending data to the DESDMDashboard
+If you are the owner of a given metric and would like to append data to its data table or if you would like to create a new metric, you can do so by the use of the ``senddata`` submodule.
+There are two different approaches to sending data to the DESDMDashboard database:
-database:

 First, you can use the straightforward function ``send_metric_value()``: